Guest author: Debby L. Williams

 The above questions will help you sort through the fine print in a Call for Entry.
 Once you know the answers, you can get down to the nitty-gritty of preparing a response.

-Debby L. Williams is the Director of Oklahoma Art in Public Places.
-She's been a curator, museum director, and arts administrator and is a master cake decorator.
+Debby L. Williams is the former Director of Oklahoma Art in Public Places.
+She’s been a curator, museum director, and arts administrator and is a master cake decorator.
 Seriously.
 And she seriously likes the word seriously.
-Debby is my partner for the Art Biz Lift Off workshop in Lewes, Delaware on April 28-29, 2012.
+Debby is a former team member and partner for my live workshops.

-9 thoughts on “How to Investigate an Artist Call for Entry [Infographic]”
+9 thoughts on “How to Investigate an Artist Call for Entry”

 2)Let them buy the work up front with a 50 per cent discount…If they want it on consignment then tell them they only get a 1/3 off discount on the work…That’ll make them think twice & maybe they will buy something up front instead of stalling…